General FAQs

 Why Montessori for my child?

-Because the Montessori Method allows children to develop naturally and fully, each at their own pace and rhythm, according to their individual capabilities.
-Under the guidance of a certified Montessori teacher, in a specially prepared environment and using carefully designed materials, children are given the opportunity to learn in the best ways – by choice and by discovery.
+The Montessori Method allows children to develop naturally and fully, each at their own pace and rhythm, according to their individual capabilities.
+Under the guidance of a certified Montessori teacher, in a specially prepared environment and using carefully designed materials, children are given the opportunity to learn in the best ways – by choice and discovery.

 The children’s innate love of learning is encouraged by giving them opportunities to engage in spontaneous, meaningful activities.
-In Montessori, learning is joyful, empowering and custom-fit to suit each child’s individual learning style.
+In Montessori, learning is joyful, empowering, and tailored to each child’s individual learning style.
 The Montessori classroom provides a prepared environment where children are free to respond to their natural tendencies and interests, as well as the necessary tools for successful future learning and living within a community.

-A key element to Montessori education is that it stresses “learning how to learn”.
-Students are encouraged to do their own research, analyze their findings, and come to their own conclusions.
-Montessori encourages students to think, not simply to memorize, reproduce on tests or exams and forget.
-Children literally learn how to learn, discovering along the way that the process of learning is fun!
-Learning the right answers may get you through a test, but learning how to learn will get you successfully through life!
+A key element of Montessori education is that it emphasizes “learning how to learn.”
+Montessori encourages students to think, not simply to memorize, reproduce on tests, and forget.
+Learning the right answers may get you through a test, but learning how to learn will get you successfully through life.

 No. The Montessori Method is more than an academic program.
-It is a whole approach to life, which is one of respect, compassion, and guidance in all areas of learning.
+It is a whole approach to life, based on respect, compassion, and guidance in all areas of learning.
 It is designed to help children with the task of their inner construction as they grow from childhood to maturity.
-The Montessori Method develops the whole personality of the child, not merely his intellectual faculties.
-Children develop creativity, social skills, cooperation, initiative, independence, responsibility, self-esteem, self-discipline, problem solving, critical thinking, care and respect for others and for the world – all which lead to becoming fulfilled individuals and contributing positively to society.
+The Montessori Method develops the whole personality of the child, not merely intellectual abilities.
+Children develop creativity, social skills, cooperation, initiative, independence, responsibility, self-esteem, self-discipline, problem-solving, critical thinking, care and respect for others and the world – all of which lead to becoming fulfilled individuals who contribute positively to society.

 Is Montessori for all children?

-Yes, the Montessori Method is an international approach to learning with no distinctions of class, intelligence, socioeconomic and cultural levels.
+Yes, the Montessori Method is an international approach to learning with no distinctions of intelligence, socioeconomic status, or cultural background.

 What about children with learning disabilities or gifted children?

-Montessori is designed to help all children of varying capabilities to reach their fullest potential at their own unique pace.
+Montessori is designed to help all children of varying capabilities reach their fullest potential at their own unique pace.
 A Montessori classroom is an environment where everyone learns from one another and everyone contributes.
-Also, mixed-age group allows children to learn at their own pace without feeling “ahead” or “behind” in relation to peers.
-Montessori education allows children to progress towards whatever they can become.
-It focuses on the whole child and addresses intellectual, physical, emotional and social needs.
+The mixed-age group allows children to learn at their own pace without feeling “ahead” or “behind” in relation to peers.
+Montessori education focuses on the whole child and addresses intellectual, physical, emotional, and social needs.

 Are all Montessori schools the same?
 What to look for?